openworm/tracker-commons/src/Python/README.md

       - returns: a copy of this object but in canonical form
     - `__add__`
       - [use `+`]
+      - Merges WCONWorms objects together.
+If the worm IDs or time periods are disjoint, or if the data agrees, this method works.
+If not, an exception is thrown.
     - `__eq__`
       - [use `==`]
+      - Return a boolean indicating whether two WCONWorms objects are the same, after conversion of all quantities to canonical units.
+Compares both data and metadata.
   - attributes
     - `units`: dict
         - May be empty, but is never None since 'units' is required